 Hormonal headaches are most often a result of imbalanced ratios in the levels of estrogen to progesterone.
 This could be associated with the natural dip in progesterone that happens just before menses.
 In some cases, the body may be experiencing true progesterone deficiency.
 But some women, particularly those in perimenopause or menopause, have ongoing low progesterone levels that require supplementation.
 You can’t diagnose this kind of deficiency accurately without a blood or saliva test.

 The mid luteal stage of your menstrual cycle is the best time to test your progesterone levels.
 This usually happens after ovulation, around the 21st day of a typical 28-day cycle.
 Because cycles vary widely, this time frame could be different for you.
 There is some controversy around the simple saliva test, and some practitioners will recommend a more expensive blood test.
-I usually start with the saliva test, but both are available, and my recommendation may vary depending on a woman’s age or the intensity of her symptoms.
+I usually start with the saliva test, but both are available.
+My recommendation may also vary depending on a woman’s age or the intensity of her symptoms.

 The results are fairly consistent in women of any age.
 “Baseline” progesterone levels look okay, but the estrogen to progesterone ratio is out of whack.
 While you can test your estrogen levels through a blood panel as well, most often what this means is that the level of estrogen is fine, but not lined up with the opposing progesterone level.

 If you have headaches around ovulation, this could be reflecting a temporary imbalance manifesting as PMS symptoms, including breast tenderness and headaches.
-While it’s possible that this temporary state could take hold and linger throughout the entire luteal phase, it’s almost certain that if you ratio of progesterone to estrogen is off, you will have a range of uncomfortable physical symptoms; in susceptible women, these will include hormonal headaches or migraines.
+It’s possible this temporary state could take hold and linger throughout the entire luteal phase.
+However, it’s almost certain that if you ratio of progesterone to estrogen is off, you will have a range of uncomfortable physical symptoms.
+In susceptible women, these will include hormonal headaches or migraines.

 So, what is it that throws the ratios off?
 There are several possible explanations.
 Perhaps your body easily converts progesterone into estrogen.
-Or you may be, as many women are, sensitive to increased environmental xenoestrogens and other endocrine disruptors which mimic estrogen in the body.
+Or you may be sensitive to increased environmental xenoestrogens and other endocrine disruptors which mimic estrogen in the body.
 If you determine that your headaches may have a hormonal component, you can take steps to find relief.